salbenson/modis-cloud-so/README.md

 Run the IDL code *read_ceres_ssf.pro*

-Step 5:  Put the histogram netcdf files for each month in one big monthly historgram file.
+**Step 5:  Accumulate all the histogram files for each month into one big monthly historgram file.**

+This makes the data easier to work with because IDL doesn't have to open and close so many files.
-Run the IDL code plot_modis_histograms.pro
+Run the IDL code *plot_modis_histograms.pro*
+This code normalizes the sw albedo to 45 degree solar zenith angle

-Step 6:  Create monthly mean values.
+**Step 6:  Create monthly mean values.**

-Run the IDL code plot_modis_hist_daily_monthly_means.pro
+Run the IDL code *plot_modis_hist_daily_monthly_means.pro*

-Step 7:  Create other plots.
+**Step 7:  Create other plots.**

 Run plot_modis_hist_full_dataset.pro